Samuel J. Schlosser

 immigrated to the United States in 1917.
 His father immigrated to the

 United States from Austria in 1907 and was a native speaker of Polish.

 When Samuel Schlosser enlisted in the Army on April 3, 1942, he was 147

 pounds and 5'5 tall.
 He was unmarried, had completed four years of

-college, and worked as a commercial artist.
+college at Pratt Institute in New York, and worked as a commercial artist.